I’ve lost track of how many clients I’ve worked with through the years. It’s in the hundreds, and, if I had to guess, it’s close to 500.

 Okay, a rewriter is the same as a book doctor.
 I just like using ‘rewriter.’

 Rewriting is quite different than ghostwriting.
-You would have actually written a draft to use a rewriter.
+You will already have a complete draft.

 If you’ve written a draft that you know is lacking and far from publishable, and you don’t know how to fix it, then you’d need a rewriter.

-Or, you know how to fix it, but don’t have the time or inclination to do so.
+If you know how to fix it, but don’t have the time or inclination to do so.
+You need a rewriter.

-The rewriter will take your draft and actually rewrite it to make it the best it can be.
+The rewriter will take your draft and make it the best it can be.
 She will look at the entire story.
-Aside from plot, structure, voice, and so on, she will check for clarity and readability, as well as engagement.
+Along with plot, structure, voice, and so on, she will check for clarity and readability, as well as engagement.

 There is a fine line between rewriting and ghostwriting, though.